NBISweden/workshop-epigenomics-RTDs/README.md

 ### Guidelines for contributions

 Please keep the tutorials content in their own folder under `docs/content/tutorials`.
-Please add the appropriate link to appropriate contents file in `docs/content/tutorials/*.rst`.
+Please add the link to appropriate contents file in `docs/content/tutorials/*.rst`.

 ### Viewing changes locally